rose-collectionservices/collection-services-manual/15-FEDEX GUIDELINES/readme.md

 4. The donor/seller refuses to spend a day waiting for the pickup;
 5. The pickup location is relatively close in proximity to Atlanta, Georgia (meaning in the Southeast).
 Please always offer FedEx Ground to the donor/seller first to gauge flexibility before offering FedEx Express Saver.

 * FedEx Express pickups can be scheduled up until 7:15pm Monday-Friday for same day pickup (they will pick up within two hours after the request is made) and up until 1:00pm for Saturday for same day pickup.
 Saturday pickup is an additional charge.
-These cut off hours are based on picking up in Atlanta and may vary in other locations but will probably be similar in large cities like Atlanta. *It is prudent to give the Acquisitions Assistant at least 24 hours' notice to schedule any FedEx pickup*.
+These cut off hours are based on picking up in Atlanta and may vary in other locations but will probably be similar in large cities like Atlanta. *It is prudent to give the Accessioning Archivist at least 24 hours' notice to schedule any FedEx pickup*.
 * FedEx picks up Express shipments Monday-Friday with Saturday pickup available in many areas for an additional charge.
 * A specific timeframe may be designated for a pickup (such as between 10:00am and 2:00pm); FedEx mainly wants to know how late they can pick up the shipment, as opposed to how early they can pick up the shipment.
 * The donor/seller or another adult, such as a Rose Library staff member, over the age of 18 must be present for the FedEx pickup.